Alexander von Humboldt

 In 1803, Humboldt sailed to Acapulco completing pioneering examinations of Mexican society and indigenous artefacts over the course of the next year, taking enormous interest in the cultural significance of climactic phenomena and astrology in the ancient civilisations of the pre-Columbian Americas.

 Upon his return to Europe in 1804, Humboldt spent the remainder of his life publishing volumes of scientific works based on the content of his travel journals.
 Publishing pioneering studies on the influence of geographical features on the characteristics of flora and fauna, the role of eruptive forces in the development of the earth’s crust, and innovative theories on isothermic lines and magnetic fields; Humboldt became one of Europe’s most influential scientific figures.

 Humboldt’s magnum opus was the four volumes of his book Kosmos; a comprehensive account of the universe as it was understood at the time that has since served as a foundational work in the fields of biogeography, botany, biology, meteorology and geomagnetic monitoring.
-Once labelled by Charles Darwin as ‘the greatest scientific traveller who ever lived’, Alexander von Humboldt’s remarkable legacy continues to this day in the many species and destinations in Latin America that still bear his name.
+Once labelled by Charles Darwin as ‘the greatest scientific traveller who ever lived’, Alexander von Humboldt’s remarkable legacy continues to this day in the many species and destinations around the globe that still bear his name.